 - At about 15-minute cooking time add the peas, adjust with salt, stir, and continue to cook for about 5 minutes or until barley is tender but still al dente.

-- Turn off heat, add 1 Tbsp butter and a handful of Parmigiano (optional).
+- Turn off heat, add 1 tablespoon butter and a handful of Parmigiano (optional).
 Stir and let rest for a couple of minutes before serving.

 - Serve with some freshly cracked pepper on top.